 The certificates and attestation (declaration) listed in Section II above provide information needed by SENASA to comply with the import requirements of Honduras.
 Some specific attestations, however, will be requested when the animal or plant health conditions of the exporter country changes.
-SENASA indicates that it is the responsibility of both the importer and exporter to stay up to date on any animal or plant pests or diseases outbreaks.
+SENASA indicates that it is the responsibility of the importer, as well as the exporter to keep updated on any animal or plant pests or diseases outbreaks.
 A detailed outline of the content of export certificates is provided in Appendix I of this report.